ibm-cloud-docs/codeengine/cmd_defs.md

 :   Specify task indexes that are to be processed, for example `0,3,6,9`, `1-5,7-8,10`.
 Specify no more than 1000 index entries.
 This option cannot be specified if `--tasks` is specified.
 This value is *optional*.

 `--tasks`, `--ts`
 :   Specify the number of tasks that are to be processed by the fleet.
 If no task specification option is provided, this option is used with a default value of `1`.
-This value is *optional*.

 `--tasks-from-cos-bucket`, `--ts-bucket`
 :   Specify a location of files inside a COS bucket.
 For each file, tasks are to be processed by the fleet.
 This value is *optional*.